rfshelley/Documentation/tools-and-ide/github-integration.rst

 .. _how_to_sync_clone:

-Keep Your Cloned Repo in Sync with Origin
+Keep your cloned repo in sync with origin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you cloned your forked repository to your local machine, you will want to keep it in sync with your remote forked repository in GitHub.